rcossio/LearningBackend/readme.md

 `npm uninstall express-jwt`
 `npm install express-jwt@6.1.0`

-- ThunderClient: When working with thunderclient te JWT is not read from the cookie, also from the thunderclient I cant post to /auth/login
+- When working with thunderclient te JWT is not read from the cookie.
+Login in the front end and use Postman instead (copy the jwt cookie manually).

 - Chat: When a chat is deleted, the user is not asign a new empty chat, it just crashes the socketIO functionality.

 - Cart: The same as with chat but at least there is a sign of the error in the frontend

-- API endpoint errors have not been testest thorougly, so there might be some errors there.